GuessWho91/KSQLite/README.md

 }
 ```

-3) Thats all!
+3) That's all!
 Now you can insert/update/get information from SQLite database

 - To <b>insert</b> data you just need to create class instance and then call `insertInDB` method